Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 ## Testing

 ### Testing Methodology
-The testing has been rigorous, manually done and an ongoing process while building this Web App.
+The testing has been rigorous, manual and ongoing throughout the development process.
 The choice to do testing manually had some benefits in that it also gave an opportunity to constantly revisit the site which helped with coming up with new idea and setting priorities.

 This was done by hosting a server on GitPod with a live version of the site running at all times while working on the site.